 -False first proceeds clause

-1. Author sole creator
+1. The author is the sole creator

 2. Not previously published; not in public domain